-If it's not in your trashcan, then there are a number of other things you can try to recover a deleted file before you panic.
+If it's not in your trashcan, then there are a number of other things you can try to recover a deleted file.

 Hopefully you have been doing backups.
 If so, you can recover an earlier version of your file through the recovery service in backup.
-It might be a day old, but better to lose a day than lose everything, right?
+It might be a day old, but it’s better to lose a day than lose everything.

 How to Recover Deleted Files Using File History

 If you are not doing backups, hopefully you have turned on File History Backup if you're running Windows* 8, because it will automatically do version backups on your files.
 That can be a great solution, and it’s a service that is well worth enabling before you have to deal with lost or overwritten files.

 To work with File History, first go to “Settings” on your Windows* 8 system, then “Control Panels.”
 Look for “Save backup copies of your files with File History” under “System and Security.”
 To recover a file from File History, select “Restore personal files” on the left side of the window.

 This shows all the folders that are being tracked with File History.
 To check a specific folder like “Desktop,” double-click to see what it has archived.

 To restore the most recently backed up version of the file, tap to select it, then tap on the round green restore button at the bottom of the window.
 A moment or two passes and the file returns, safe and sound back on your Desktop.